JacknJo/jacksbeamertheme/README.md

 ## Windows
 Test ...

+# Notice
-Notice: The example contains a source code section that is commented out at the moment.
+The example contains a source code section that is commented out at the moment.
 		If you want to use the source code highlighting, you have to uncomment

 		\usepackage{minted} and